KayleeSwenson/golden-fleece/content/authors/admin/_index.md

   # url: https://www.missouri.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include American state politics, American political institutions, and interest groups.
+bio: My research interests revolve around accountability, bureaucracy, and the private space industry.

 # Interests to show in About widget
 interests:
+- Private and Public Space Industries
+- Accountability
-- American State Politics
+- Bureaucracy
-- American Political Institutions
+- American Public Opinion
-- Interest Group Politics

 # Education to show in About widget
 education: